 THz spectroscopy development

 The aim of our project is to set up and develop general-purpose state-of-the-art broadband Electron Paramagnetic Resonance spectrometer based on THz rapid frequency scans (THz-FRaScan-EPR).
-It will allow multi-frequency relaxation studies of a variety of samples ranging from bulk (crystal) materials, over powdered samples to air sensitive samples in liquid solutions.
-It will operate at frequencies between 80 GHz to 1100 GHz, at temperatures ranging from 1.8 K to 320 K and at magnetic fields up to 16 T. The instrument will also be capable to perform measurements at zero magnetic field.
+It will allow multi-frequency relaxation studies of a variety of samples ranging from bulk (crystal) materials, over powdered samples to air-sensitive samples in liquid solutions.
+It will operate at frequencies between 80 GHz to 1100 GHz, at temperatures in the range from 1.8 K to 320 K and at magnetic fields up to 16 T. The instrument will also be capable to perform measurements at zero magnetic field.
 A completely new concept of detection based on the rapid frequency sweeps will allow performing relaxation investigations at THz frequencies, which are currently either unexplored or undeveloped.
 Obtained results will stimulate the development of new materials and Magnetic Resonance Imaging (MRI) applications in hospitals by means of Dynamic Nuclear Polarization (DNP).

 High Frequency Rapid Scan